-Another key observation for nonlinear PCA to work for dimensionality reduction is that it should put an emphasis not on the decoder contribution, but on the on the encoder contribution -- in contrast to conventional linear and nonlinear PCA.
-In light of the introduction of $\mat{\Sigma}$, we call this model $\sigma$-PCA.
-This is so as to distinguish it from the conventional PCA model, which merely is a special case with $\mat{\Sigma} = \mat{I}$. \footnote{ Arguably, $\sigma$-PCA should be the general PCA model, for it is common to divide by the standard deviations when performing the PCA transformation.
-To avoid scattering $\sigma$- every time we mention PCA, we shall simply refer to it as PCA and to the model with $\mat{\Sigma} = \mat{I}$ as the conventional PCA model.} From this model we can derive both linear and nonlinear PCA.
-With our formulation, nonlinear PCA can now learn not just the second, but also the first rotation, i.e. it can also be applied directly to the data without whitening.
-And so, like linear PCA, it can learn a semi-orthogonal transformation that reduces dimensionality and orders by variances, but, unlike linear PCA, it does not suffer from rotational indeterminacy.
-Our main contribution is carving out a place for nonlinear PCA as a method in its own right.
+Another key observation for nonlinear PCA to work for dimensionality reduction is that it should put an emphasis not on the decoder contribution, but on the encoder contribution -- in contrast to conventional linear and nonlinear PCA.
+In light of the introduction of $\mSigma$, and to distinguish our proposed formulation from the conventional PCA model, the conventional being simply a special case with $\mSigma = \bI$, we call our formulation $\sigma$-PCA. \footnote{Arguably, $\sigma$-PCA should be the general PCA model, for it is common to divide by the standard deviations when performing the PCA transformation.
+Therefore, instead of using the names linear $\sigma$-PCA and nonlinear $\sigma$-PCA, we shall simply refer to the model with $\mSigma = \bI$ as the conventional PCA model.}